-To recap, if you have never skipped an exam before in this class, and you feel sick on the day of the exam, skip the exam, recover.
-Make sure to take the other 3 exams.
-You will receive a grade of 0, which will be discarded at the end of the semester after you have taken the other 3 exams.
+To recap, if you have never skipped an exam before in this class, and you feel sick on the day of the exam, skip the exam, and recover.
+Make sure to take the other three exams.
+You will receive a grade of 0, which will be discarded at the end of the semester after you have taken the other three exams.
 You will only need to provide documentation of illness or personal matter if you miss a second exam.

 E. Group Presentations.
-At the end of the semester, students will deliver 10-15 min group presentations to the entire class.
-After the scheduled Exam 1 date, students will be divided in groups and assigned a topic.
-The Group Presentation project will be worth 10% of the final grade.
-Half of the grade will be assigned as the average of your teammates score for you as a teammate, and half of the grade will be assigned based on TA grading of the presentation quality.
-Teams will be distributed to present on either 19th or 21st of November, during the scheduled class meetings.
-If you are unable to be present in class on the assigned day, your teammates will decide how that will reflect on your grade.
+At the end of the semester, students will deliver ~12-13 min group presentations to the entire class.
+After the scheduled Exam 1 date, students will be divided into groups and assigned a topic.
+The Group Presentation project will be worth 10 % of the final grade.
+After each presentation, there will be a 5-minute break, during which all the other attending groups will discuss the key takeaways of the presentation, provide written feedback, and suggest a score for the group based on a rubric.
+The presenting team's score will be an average of all the scores they receive from the other teams.
+Teams will be distributed to present on 15th,17^{th,} or 22nd of April during the scheduled class meetings.